-Homes in the U.S. built from around 1880 to the 1940s often still have knob and tube electrical wiring.
-This is where electrical wires anchored by ceramic insulating knobs pass through tubes placed inside holes drilled in the joists of the house.
+Homes in the U.S. built from around 1880 to the 1950s often still have knob and tube electrical wiring.
+This is where electrical wires anchored by ceramic insulating knobs pass through ceramic tubes placed inside holes drilled into the wooden joists of the house.

 Some Issues with Knob and Tube Wiring